Priime/iap_verify/README.md

-WFiapVerify
+Web Factory iap_verify
 ===========

-Verify in app purchase gem
+Verify in app purchase from Apple

 Based on Venice gem https://github.com/nomad/Venice.
 Venice does not work with iOS7 receipts.